From Kingdom to Republic

 - The Bloody War

-According to the prophecy, the war was intense and bloody as normally described by the Khmer ancient slogan " blood reaches the elephant' s belly".
+According to the prophecy, the war was so intense and bloody as normally described by the Khmer ancient expression " blood reaches the elephant' s belly".
 The expression just describes a hight magnitude of war with a high number of casualties and deaths.

 - President Charles de Gaulle

 After taking power from the Vichy regime in 1944, General de Gaulle spent many years to stabilize French politic.
 He became president of the French Fift Republic in 1959.
 His attempts to retrieve back Indochina failed mainly due to the intervention of the Comintern in support of the Vietminh.
 Nevertheless, he still hoped to maintain French influence in the region and at the same time kept the French Indochina out of the cold war politic.
-His policy was supported by both king Sihanouk of Cambodia and king Suvanna-phuma of Laos.
+His policy had the support of both king Sihanouk of Cambodia and king Suvanna-phuma of Laos.